LLHolmes/yarn_organizer/NOTES.md

 - [x] Your commit messages are meaningful
 - [x] You made the changes in a commit that relate to the commit message
 - [.]
-You don't include changes in a commit that aren't related to the commit message
+You don't include changes in a commit that aren't related to the commit message -- Got better and worse and better at this as I went on...